 - ⅓ cup Pistachios, no shells, roasted and salted, chopped into little bits

 - ⅔ cup Semi-Sweet Chocolate Chips

-- Adjust the oven rack to the 2nd tier and pre-heat the oven to 425ºF.
+- Adjust the oven rack to the 2nd level mark (just above venter) and preheat the oven to 425ºF.
 Generously coat the donut pans with a flour-based baking spray.
 Set aside.

 - Using a medium-size mixing bowl, whisk together the flour, baking soda, baking powder, cocoa, and sugar.
 Add in the egg, oil, vanilla, and milk and mix together until blended.

 - In a heat proof, microwave safe glass measuring cup, heat up ¼ cup of water in the microwave until it's boiling.
 I heated my up for about 3 minutes.

 - Pour into the donut batter and mix until blended, but do not over mix.